Andrea-Augello/Binary-calculator/README.md

 ## pijFORTHos

+FORTH interpreters can be implemented easily for resource-constrained machines using no OS, so they are well-suited for bare-metal interactive development.

  The pijFORTHos environment is based on an assembly FORTH interpreter called JonesForth, originally written for i686 assembly by _Richard WM Jones_.

- Following portings  brought to the Bare-Metal OS for the Raspberry Pi
+ Due to its semplicity JonesForth has been adapted to many different architectures, some of those portings  brought to the Bare-Metal OS for the Raspberry Pi.
+ This

 ## Ubuntu 19.04